cange/dotfiles/nvim/README.md

 > [!IMPORTANT]
 > Make sure that the following `node_modules` are installed globally so that LSP
-> can be executed correctly.
+> can be executed correctly (vue support).

 ```sh
 npm install -g @vue/typescript-plugin @vue/language-server typescript
 ```

+The node version can be adjust in `lua/cange/config.lua`.